-- a.
-Grantees may receive payments from NSF in advance of cost incurred provided that the following conditions exist: - (i) Funds for the project period have been obligated by a Grants and Agreements Officer in the form of a signed grant;
+a.
+Grantees may receive payments from NSF in advance of cost incurred provided that the following conditions exist:

+(i) Funds for the project period have been obligated by a Grants and Agreements Officer in the form of a signed grant;

-- (ii) The grantee has established or demonstrated to NSF the willingness and ability to establish written procedures that will minimize the time elapsing between the transfer of funds from the U.S. Treasury and their disbursement by the grantee; and - (iii) The grantee's financial management system meets the standards for fund control and accountability prescribed in Section .21 of OMB Circular A-110.
-(2 CFR §215.21) - b.
+(ii) The grantee has established or demonstrated to NSF the willingness and ability to establish written procedures that will minimize the time elapsing between the transfer of funds from the U.S. Treasury and their disbursement by the grantee; and b.
 The grantee's designated official (Accounting Officer, Business Officer, Treasurer, etc.) must submit their cash requests for payment by using the FastLane Cash Request System.
 Grantees submit requests on a periodic basis (monthly, biweekly or other regular cycle) depending on their normal disbursement patterns.
-Such requests should be limited to the minimum amounts needed and be timed to meet the anticipated cash requirements for allowable charges to active NSF projects. - c.
-Grantees shall maintain advances of NSF funds in interest bearing accounts as specified in AAG Chapter III.D.3.
+Such requests should be limited to the minimum amounts needed and be timed to meet the anticipated cash requirements for allowable charges to active NSF projects.